Spotlight on: the double breasted suit

 Who says double-breasted has to mean formal?
 We’ve updated the menswear stalwart in neutral tones and relaxed shapes, to match the more laid back direction of dressing.
 They make a powerful addition to smart-casual set-ups (especially if you throw a lightweight knit or a boxy t-shirt into the mix).

-Alternatively, show you know your tailoring references and take on a silk-linen-cotton blend hailing from Italian mill Ferla.
-A premium choice for summer weddings and warm-weather events, all our Italian suits this season feature nods to traditional tailoring including AMF stitching and working cuffs.
+Alternatively, show you know your tailoring references and take on wool cashmere hailing from Italian mill E. Thomas.
+An elevated choice for winter weddings and this season's important events, all our Italian suits this season feature nods to traditional tailoring including AMF stitching and working cuffs.

 If you want to add a bit of interest to your DB, choose a patterned fabric that’s subtle and elegant but still makes a statement.
-Our navy black check is cut to a slim fit which sits snug across the shoulders and arms, sharpening the silhouette and making it a great contender for work or formal events.
+Our chalk stripe suit, crafted from Barberis wool, is cut to a tailored fit which offers a defined silhouette without feeling too restrictive.
+It's a great contender for work, and can be styled more casually should the dress code call for it.

-Of course, the double-breasted suit will really come into its own in more formal workplaces.
-Our khaki linen sticks to the classic peak lapel which, along with our tailored fit, creates a flattering V-shape that slims your middle and broadens your chest and shoulders.
-Ease things up by swapping out your shirt for a summer knit.
+Of course, the double-breasted suit will really come into its own in formal settings.
+Our Barberis brown twill suit sticks to the classic peak lapel which, along with our tailored fit, creates a flattering V-shape that slims your middle and broadens your chest and shoulders.
+Ease things up by swapping out your shirt for a winter knit.

 True traditional DBs have up to eight buttons, but we’ve kept ours to a respectable six as a contemporary nod to the suit’s heritage.
 Although you can wear your double-breasted jacket undone, its verticle lines are designed to be worn buttoned up.
 Just remember not to fasten the outer bottom button.